 If you don’t have a car or don’t have a reliable car you trust to get you out of The Bay and back in one piece, I suggest you pick up a rental car for your road trip.

-We like to rent from Hertz.
+We like to rent from Hertz when they have good promos.
 Why?
 Well with their Hertz Gold Plus Rewards program (completely free to join), you’ll get counter-free pickup at select locations, and even mobile alerts with your exact rental car and its location before you arrive.

 Regardless of which rental car company you decide to go with, make sure you have the appropriate car rental coverage.
 Our credit card benefits typically cover car rental insurance, so we usually stick with that as our primary insurance.